bluz71/bluz71.github.io/_posts/2018-12-04-fuzzy-finding-in-vim-with-fzf.md

-However, I strongly recommend installing and using the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin  which smartly wraps the fzf command-line tool whilst also providing a number of convenient commands.
+However, I strongly recommend installing and using the [fzf.vim](https://github.com/junegunn/fzf.vim) plugin  which smartly wraps the fzf command-line tool whilst also providing a number of powerful Vim commands.
+Note, both fzf and fzf.vim were created and are maintained by [Junegunn Choi](https://github.com/junegunn), hence, they will always be synchronized if installed and updated simultaneously.

 Just like the command-line tool, fzf.vim provides responsive real-time updates as fuzzy text is entered.

-Note, both fzf and fzf.vim were created and are maintained by [Junegunn Choi](https://github.com/junegunn), hence, they will always be synchronized if installed and updated simultaneously.

 If using [vim-plug](https://github.com/junegunn/vim-plug), please add the following to your `~/.vimrc` file: